 - Post by Janet Gehring

-Is it time for you to choose a new IT services company?
+It’s time to make a change and you want to choose the right IT services company.
 It’s a big decision.
 You’re entrusting a firm with access to your network along with the responsibility for securing it.
 Here’s how you can make the right choice.

 If any of these sound familiar, ask your potential IT company to give examples of how they’ve handled similar situations.